ADHD and Emotional Dysregulation: Support for Navigating Life’s Challenges

 The optimal conditions for academic success require that students come to school physically, mentally, and emotionally available for learning.
 In other words, being ready to learn means that when we arrive at school, and throughout our day, we are in control of our bodies, our thoughts, and our feelings.
 This is often difficult for a child with ADHD.

 Try this…Think about a child whom you consider to be a successful student − one who knows how to “do school” well.
 When I imagine this child, she is sitting still at her desk, listening attentively to the teacher.
 She raises her hand and waits to be called upon before speaking.
 This student completes her classwork in the allocated timeframes and she is prepared each day with her materials, turning in all homework in a timely manner.
 This student gets along well with her classmates, and on the occasions that social conflict should arise, she employs strategies to solve problems with her peers.
-It is unlikely that the student I have just described struggles with the day to day challenges of ADHD.
+It is unlikely that the student I have just described struggles with the day-to-day challenges of ADHD.

 No two children are exactly alike.
 As such, students with ADHD do not present with identical challenges, nor are all students equipped with the same abilities and strategies to overcome these challenges.
 However, in my 17 years as an educator, I have identified some common factors that make it difficult for students to come to school available for learning.

 Children with ADHD have a difficult time controlling their bodies.
 These children appear to be “on the go” much of the time.
 Sometimes we help students to identify when their “engine is running fast” in an effort to raise physical awareness and teach calming strategies.
 Students who have a tough time regulating their bodies find it difficult to sit still, say at a desk in the classroom, for long periods of time.
 They feel compelled to stand up, move around the room, and often seek excuses for leaving the classroom in order to satisfy their need for movement.
-How does this physical disregulation impact academic performance?
+How does this physical dysregulation impact academic performance?
 In order for students to maximize their learning, they must first be present for instruction.
 Students miss critical instruction if they are frequently out of the classroom in search of movement breaks.
 Students may spend time at the water fountain, in the bathroom, or visiting the school nurse to satisfy a need to move their bodies.
 Many students with ADHD are better able to focus their attention when moving their bodies or receiving some sort of sensory input.
-Children may be more present in class and better able to attend to instruction if allowed to stand at a desk or taught to engage in deep pressure movements, such as chair push ups.
+Children may be more present in class and better able to attend to instruction if allowed to stand at a desk or taught to engage in deep pressure movements, such as chair push-ups.

 Our ability to maintain attention to task and filter out environmental distractions is critical to our success as students.
 Classrooms are active places and come with their fair share of background noise and movement.
 The squeak of a chair, the tapping of a pencil, the sounds of a neighboring class traveling the hallways are all environmental stimuli that can derail the focus of a child with ADHD.
 It is also important that a child’s study space within the home be free of extraneous distractions.
 This can be challenging, especially when children have to access technology for school assignments.
 Let’s face it, our kids are more socially connected than ever and have constant access to one another.
 While engaged in online research or typing that English essay, a child may be distracted by the constant ping of group text messages and tempted to read every word in that text box that pops up on the corner of their screen.
 Teaching a child with ADHD how to turn off notifications during homework time empowers them to take control of their study space and reduce distracting environmental stimuli.